-CET 354 Microcomputer Architecture and Programming .4
+CET 354 Microcomputer Architecture and Programming 4

-CET 386 Operating Systems Principles .3
+CET 386 Operating Systems Principles 3

-EET 494 ST: Data Analysis .3
+EET 494 ST: Data Analysis 3

-IMC 346 Management Dynamics .3
+IMC 346 Management Dynamics 3

-TWC 400 Technical Communications L .3
+TWC 400 Technical Communications L

-Total - 1
+Total 16

-rotar. · U

 Technical Concentrations

 Computer Systems Administration.
 This concentration is designed to broaden and provide more in-depth knowledge in computer administration.
 Graduates from this concentration will be prepared to specify, install, maintain, and administer various computer and networking systems.